 Flying to Calgary

-The Calgary International Airport (YYC) is a busy one with many connections, making it an easy way to get there.
+The Calgary International Airport (YYC) is busy and has many connections, making it easy to get there.
 Getting into the city from the airport is possible through public transit, rental cars, and shuttles.

-- There are multiple options for renting a car at the Calgary airport.
+- There are multiple car rental options at the Calgary airport.
 Book in advance to avoid any hassle!
 We recommend booking via RentalCars.com to select the cheapest rate or to book with whichever company you prefer.

 - Public transportation recently started serving the Calgary airport regularly.
 You’ll find buses across the roadway on the arrivals level at the domestic terminal and international terminal.
 Purchase tickets at Door 15, Pillar 32 and Door 1, Pillar 7 (debit, credit and coin payment accepted).
 The cost is $8 per person.
 For route information, visit the Calgary Transit website.

-- A taxi from the airport to downtown will take approximately 25 minutes and cost between $40 and $45 (under normal driving conditions).
+- A taxi from the airport to downtown will take approximately 25 minutes and cost between $40 and $45 (under usual driving conditions).

 - Uber is also in Calgary and does pick-ups and drop-offs at YYC.
-There are three pickup zones at the airport: door 1, door 12 or door 17 in the passenger pick-up zone.
+The airport has three pickup zones: door 1, door 12 or door 17 in the passenger pick-up zone.

 Multiple bus companies have stops in Calgary (it’s easy to compare them on Busbud, but here are a couple of our favourite options):

 - We’ve personally taken Red Arrow several times and always had a seamless and on-time journey.
 There are three drop-off points (north, downtown, and the Calgary International Airport).
-The Deerfoot Inn and Casino is also a stopping point but is by reservation only.
-The current cost, if traveling to Calgary from Edmonton, is approximately $75.
+The Deerfoot Inn and Casino is also a stopping point, but it is by reservation only.
+The current cost, if travelling to Calgary from Edmonton, is approximately $75.

-- Ebus is Red Arrow’s less-luxurious sister company, with similar pick-up/drop-off points but at a lower rate.
-If travelling to Calgary from Edmonton, the cost is nearly $64.
+- Ebus is Red Arrow’s less-luxurious sister company.
+It offers similar pick-up/drop-off points but at a lower rate.
+For example, travelling to Calgary from Edmonton costs nearly $64.

 Take the guesswork out of planning your Alberta trip!